Workout Plan for Skinny Guys to Build Muscle Fast (13 Pounds in 28 Days)

 Side lunges—side lunges would help address imbalances and also be done for 30 for 4 sets seconds alternating between the two legs.
 In addition to the glutes, this target the hip flexors.
 These can also use a band to increase intensity.

 Push-ups—they are great for the chest and should be done explosively for 30 seconds for 4 sets.
 They can be done at a 45-degree angle on a support like a chair to increase the intensity.
-Dead stop push-ups that use bands will increase the intensity here and to answer the question of “Is doing push ups everyday overtraining?“, the answer is it can be and this can be determined if strength decreases.
+Dead stop push-ups using bands increase the intensity, and in response to whether doing push-ups every day constitutes overtraining, it potentially does, which can be identified by a decrease in strength.

 Pull-ups—pull-ups are excellent for the pulling muscles—latissimus dorsi (lats), biceps, and forearms.
 They should also be explosive, done for 30 seconds for 4 sets.
 Isometric pull-ups can also be done where there is a pause for several seconds.